WHO PHSMs - CoronaNet Taxonomy Map

 ISO == 'CHN' & str_detect(AREA_COVERED, 'Macau|Macao') ~ as.character(NA),

-!is.na(AREA_COVERED) & ADMIN_LEVEL == 'state' & !grepl("Copenhagen|Brussels|Brux|Metro Manila", AREA_COVERED) ~ AREA_COVERED,
+ISO !is.na(AREA_COVERED) & ADMIN_LEVEL == 'state' & !grepl("Copenhagen|Brussels|Brux|Metro Manila", AREA_COVERED) ~ AREA_COVERED,

 TRUE~as.character(NA)

-init_other = case_when(
+),init_other = case_when(

 !is.na(AREA_COVERED) & ADMIN_LEVEL == 'other' ~ AREA_COVERED,